Jhenaidah Textile Engineering College

 Jhenaidah Textile Engineering College is an undergraduate public engineering college located in the Jhenaidah district of the Khulna Division of Bangladesh.
 The college offers four year BSc Engineering degree under Bangladesh Textile University.
 In the 2017–18 academic year, the college started its academic activities in BSc Engineering in Textile Engineering.

 History

-The college was established in 2016.
-It was originally named Jhenaidah Textile Engineering College.
-But Sheikh Hasina led Awami League government changed several college name including this one to Sheikh Kamal Textile Engineering College.

-After the fall of the Sheikh Hasina led Awami League government, Sheikh Kamal Textile Engineering College was renamed to Jhenaidah Textile Engineering College, Jhenaidah in February 2025.
+It was originally named Sheikh Kamal Textile Engineering College.
+It was renamed to Jhenaidah Textile Engineering College, Jhenaidah in February 2025 after the fall of the Sheikh Hasina led Awami League government.

 Academics

 JTEC offers a four-year B.Sc. in Textile Engineering under the Faculty of Textiles of Bangladesh University of Textiles (BUTEX).
-Concerned departments of the college are given below:
+The departments of the college are given below: